miklevin/MikeLev.in/_posts/2022-06-23-get-lxd-running-under-wsl2-on-windows-11-with-ubuntu-18-04.md

 headline: Get LXD Up and Running on Windows 11 with Ubuntu 18.04
 description: Learn how I got LXD running on Windows 11 with Ubuntu 18.04.
 I'll show you how to download the install.sh file, enable systemd, and test if it's running.
 Plus, I'll share how to fix failed attempts and start fresh.
 Get all the steps you need to get LXD up and running today.
 keywords: LXD, WSL2, Windows 11, Ubuntu 18.04, Install.sh, Systemd, Distrod, Enable, Ps, Comm, Purge, Delete, Fresh Attempt
-categories: microsoft, container, journaling, systemd, wsl
+categories: systemd, container, microsoft, wsl, journaling
 permalink: /blog/get-lxd-running-under-wsl2-on-windows-11-with-ubuntu-18-04/
 layout: post
 group: blog